aihpi/interactive-slurm/README.md

 -   `<HPC_LOGIN_NODE_ADDRESS>`: The hostname or IP address of your HPC's login node.
 -   `<YOUR_HPC_USERNAME>`: Your username on the HPC cluster.
 -   `<PATH_TO_YOUR_SSH_KEY_FOR_HPC>`: The path to the private SSH key you use to log in to the HPC.
--   `/path/on/hpc/to/your/container.sqsh`: The full path to your `enroot` container image on the HPC filesystem.
+-   The container path `/sc/projects/sci-aisc/sqsh-files/pytorch_ssh.sqsh` is an example - replace with your actual container image path.

 **Container Path Flexibility**:
 - Container images in `/sc/projects` are automatically copied to your home directory for faster access